trueheart78/trueheart78.com/games.md

    * Remote play on iPad with an Xbox controller.
 1. Wandersong (NS) [9.0hr]
    * Just started Act 5. :notes:
-   * He doesn't do well with coffee. :coffee: :lol:
+   * He doesn't do well with coffee. :coffee: :joy:

 #### :traffic_light: Started and Need to Finish